Partial permutohedra: Faces of the partial permutohedron

 Extending the sum over $i$ to include $i=m$ (which is possible since the sum over $j$ is empty for $i=m$), writing~$\sum_{j=1}^{m-i}t^j$ as $t(t^{m-i}-1)/(t-1)$ and using~\eqref{eq-Eulerian-id}, then gives

 which simplifies to~\eqref{eq-h-poly-1}, as required. \end{proof}

 Some remarks on Theorem~\ref{thm-h-vector-bijective} and Corollary~\ref{coroll-h-poly-1} are as follows. \begin{remark} As noted in \cite[Remark 3.22]{ferroni2022hilbert}, the expression in~\eqref{eq-h-poly-gen} for the $h$-polynomial of $\cP(m,n)$ resembles an expression in \cite[Theorem~3.21]{ferroni2022hilbert} for the Hilbert--Poincar\'e series of the augmented Chow ring of the uniform matroid $U_{n,m}$.
-More specifically, if the upper bound in the sum over~$j$ in~\eqref{eq-h-poly-gen} is changed from $m-i$ to $n-i$, then this gives the expression in~\cite[Theorem 3.21]{ferroni2022hilbert} for $U_{n,m}$ \end{remark}
+More specifically, if the upper bound in the sum over~$j$ in~\eqref{eq-h-poly-gen} is changed from $m-i$ to $n-i$, then this gives the expression in~\cite[Theorem 3.21]{ferroni2022hilbert} for $U_{n,m}$. \end{remark}

 \begin{remark} As discussed in Remark~\ref{rem-stell}, $\cP(m,n)$ with $n\ge m$ is combinatorially equivalent to the $m$-stellohedron.
-The $h$-polynomial of the $m$-stellohedron is shown in~\cite[Eq.~(7)]{PRW} to be the RHS of~\eqref{eq-h-poly-1}, and hence Corollary~\ref{coroll-h-poly-1} can be regarded as a previously-known result.
+The $h$-polynomial of the $m$-stellohedron is shown in~\cite[Eq.~(7)]{PRW} to be the right hand side of~\eqref{eq-h-poly-1}, and hence Corollary~\ref{coroll-h-poly-1} can be regarded as a previously-known result.
 Also, as noted in~\cite[Example~3.4]{ferroni2022hilbert}, the $h$-polynomial of the $m$-stellohedron coincides with the Hilbert--Poincar\'e series of the augmented Chow ring of the $m$-th Boolean matroid. \end{remark}

 \begin{remark} Combining~\eqref{eq-h-poly-1} and~\eqref{eq-Eulerian-id} gives

 for $n\ge m$.
 Alternatively, this can be obtained from~\eqref{eq-h-poly-1} by applying the palindromicity property~\eqref{eq-h-palind} to $h_{\cP(m,n)}(t)$, and using the symmetry~\eqref{eq-Eulerian-symm} for Eulerian polynomials (which itself is the palindromicity property~\eqref{eq-h-palind} applied to $h_{\Pi(1,\ldots,m)}(t)$).
 We also note that applying the palindromicity property~\eqref{eq-h-palind} to $h_{\cP(m,n)}(t)$, as given by the expression in~\eqref{eq-h-poly-gen} for arbitrary~$m$ and~$n$, and again using~\eqref{eq-Eulerian-symm}, simply returns the same expression. \end{remark}